 *This includes the cost of health insurance, books, USC fees, hospital fees, clinical fees, and other miscellaneous expenses.

 CRNA Program Summary

-University of South Carolina Columbia also provides you with a human-patient-simulator, allowing you to gain experience in managing rare but clinically significant problems.
+University of South Carolina Columbia has a human-patient-simulator, allowing you to gain experience in managing rare but clinically significant problems.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.